hientran-sudo/HumanAI.github.io/README.md

 # 4/15/23

 # The poster is ready for the Research Symposium now.
 We added a few minor edits to the poster which includes the change of title.
 We are also revising the presentation, we presented last week, as part of the final presentation, therefore it will be submitted soon.
 The final report is also being worked on, so we just need to add a few more details and edit before finalizing it for submission.

+# 4/22/23

+# The research symposium has now passed, so we are now focusing on the prepping the final paper.
+The team is working on updaating the presentation as it was missing a few details and getting prepared to present this upcoming week.
+No more work is being done besides the presentation and the final paper, so we will be fully focus on those two tasks.